heikikiisler/libdigidocpp-tests/README.md

 ##### For both mobile OS

 * Navigate to project root directory
+* Copy `properties.conf.sample` into new file in root directory named `properties.conf` if not yet exists
-* Copy correct app file into project root directory and change app file name in the properties.conf file
+  * For Android you should copy correct `apk` file into project root directory and change app file name in *android* section the properties.conf file
   * For iOS you should add correct parameter values for *udid* (device ID) and *bundleID* (validation app *bundleID*)  properties.
 * Copy files for validation files into *dataFiles* directory
 * Copy expected result files ( if they exists ) into  *dataFiles* directory